Dental Programs FAQs

 How long does it take to complete the Program at OTC?

 Students complete the Dental Assisting Program in 9 months.
-The traditional track starts in August and graduates in May and the hybrid track starts is January and graduates in October.
+The August (fall start) graduates in May and the January (spring) start graduates in October.

 Students complete the Dental Hygiene Program in two years.
 The track starts in August and students graduate in May following the completion of five semesters